 Siquijor island: the perfect tropical getaway

 Yes, Siquijor has many beautiful places to visit, especially considering its tiny size.
 But this island is more than merely the sum of its beautiful places.

 The sweet spot is really going from place to place and take it all in.
 Far away from huge touristy resorts or infrastructure, this remote island is a true delight to explore.
 It’s safe, unspoiled and charming in every possible way.

 Oh and the people.
 Smiles are contagious and it’s impossible not to be in a great mood when everyone around you has a genuine smile on their face.

 How to get to Siquijor

-Siquijor does not have an airport.
+Siquijor does not have an international airport.
 The closest one is Dumaguete, to where there are many direct flights from the capital Manila.
 More and more I recommend Kiwi.com: this tool makes it super easy to find the best flights.